hackthedev/silentshare-shipping/README.md

 - **Easy interface and experience**

   - Every host serves the same webpage.
-Since all hosts eventually sync, it doesn’t matter which one you connect to — you can view any file from any server.
+Since all hosts eventually sync, it doesn’t matter which one you connect to, you can view any file from any server.

   - This makes the network feel like a central service, while in reality it runs in the background across multiple independent hosts.